-Prerequisites: READ 0302; ENGL 0302; MATH 0303; and enrollment in the Associate Degree Nursing Program
+Prerequisites: READ 0302, ENGL 0302, MATH 0303, and enrollment in the Associate Degree Nursing program.
+Corequisites: RNSG 2261.

-Study of concepts related to the provision of nursing care for normal childbearing families and those at risk, as well as women's health issues; competency in knowledge, judgment, skill, and professional values within a legal/ethical framework, including a focus on normal and high-risk needs for the childbearing family during the preconception, prenatal, intrapartum, neonatal, and postpartum periods; and consideration of selected issues in women's health..
+Study of concepts related to the provision of nursing care for normal childbearing families and those at risk, as well as women's health issues; competency in knowledge, judgment, skills, and professional values within a legal/ethical framework, including a focus on normal and high-risk needs for the childbearing family during the preconception, prenatal, intrapartum, neonatal, and postpartum periods; and consideration of selected issues in women's health.